Model theory of divisible abelian cyclically ordered groups and minimal C. O. G: Introduction.

 These notions correspond respectively to the notions of o-minimal, strongly o-minimal and weakly o-minimal in the linearly ordered case.
 In the linearly ordered case the three notions coincide and are satisfied in $(G,R)$ if, and only if, $(G,R)$ is abelian and divisible.
 For the equivalence between o-minimal and strongly o-minimal see \cite{KnPiSt} and \cite{PiSt}.
 The equivalence with weakly o-minimal follows from \cite{Di} corollary 1.3. \\

-Clearly if $(G,R)$ is strongly cyclically minimal, then it is cyclically minimal, and if it is cyclically minimal, then it is weakly cyclically minimal. \\ Note that in a finite structure every subset is a finite union of singletons. \begin{thm} (\cite[Theorem 5.1]{MSt}) A cyclically ordered group is cyclically minimal if, and only if, it is abelian, divisible and has torsion elements. \end{thm} \begin{Corollary} (Lucas) A cyclically ordered group is strongly cyclically minimal if, and only if, it is cyclically minimal. \end{Corollary} \begin{proof} Indeed, the theory of divisible abelian cyclically ordered groups with torsion elements is complete. \end{proof} The characterization of weakly cyclically minimal cyclically ordered groups requires to define the construction of cyclically ordered groups by mean of the lexicographic product (\cite{Sw}). \\
+Clearly if $(G,R)$ is strongly cyclically minimal, then it is cyclically minimal, and if it is cyclically minimal, then it is weakly cyclically minimal. \\ Note that in a finite structure every subset is a finite union of singletons. \begin{thm} (\cite[Theorem 5.1]{MSt}) A cyclically ordered group is cyclically minimal if, and only if, it is abelian and c-divisible. \end{thm} \begin{Corollary} (Lucas) A cyclically ordered group is strongly cyclically minimal if, and only if, it is cyclically minimal. \end{Corollary} \begin{proof} Indeed, the theory of c-divisible abelian cyclically ordered groups is complete. \end{proof} The characterization of weakly cyclically minimal cyclically ordered groups requires to define the construction of cyclically ordered groups by mean of the lexicographic product (\cite{Sw}). \\